teachingbusiness/teachingbusiness.github.io/content/courses/strategy/syllabus.md

 ## Course Description

-Strategic Management focuses on equipping organizations with tools and practices to thrive in the broader human society.
+Strategic Management focuses on equipping organizations with the tools and practices they need to thrive.
 This involves creating, sustaining, and deepening the organization's relevance by:

-> **Understanding and responding to the environment:**
+* **Understanding and responding to the environment:**
->  *  Finding opportunities to capture value within the network of competitors, suppliers, and customers.
+    *  Finding opportunities to capture value within the network of competitors, suppliers, and customers.
->  * Analyzing the broader environment to anticipate changes that could affect the organization's relevance.
+    * Analyzing the broader environment to anticipate changes that could affect the organization.
->  * Seizing new opportunities for value creation that emerge from environmental shifts.
+    * Seizing new opportunities for value creation that emerge from environmental shifts.

-> **Aligning internal activities:**
+* **Aligning internal activities:**
->   * Understanding the organization as a system of economic activity.
+    * Understanding the organization as a system of economic activity.
->   * Realigning value chain activities to sustain and deepen organizational relevance.
+    * Realigning value chain activities to sustain and deepen organizational relevance.

-> **Shaping the external landscape:**
+* **Shaping the external landscape:**
->   * Cutting across cultural and geopolitical boundaries to reconfigure organizational boundaries.
+    * Cutting across cultural and geopolitical boundaries to reconfigure organizational boundaries.
->   * Shaping the external environment to enhance the organization's relevance.
+    * Shaping the external environment to enhance the organization's relevance.

-### Learning Objectives
+## Learning Objectives

+By the end of this course, you will be able to:

+* Analyze industry structure to determine its attractiveness for existing companies.
+* Understand how broader environmental trends and developments impact business performance.
+* Explain the link between specific value chain activities and customer value proposition, and identify sources of competitive advantage.
+* Evaluate the role of corporate headquarters and individual business units in creating a competitive advantage for the overall company.
+* Develop a well-informed business strategy and execution plan.

+## Course Structure

+This course is divided into three major sections:

+1. **Analyzing the External Environment:** We'll explore key tools for assessing the external environment, with a focus on Porter's Five Forces framework for industry analysis.
+This will help you understand the competitive dynamics and attractiveness of different industries.

+2. **Evaluating Organizational Resources and Competitive Advantage:** We'll delve into principles and tools for evaluating organizational resources and capabilities.
+This section covers competitive advantage analysis, its relationship with innovation, and how to create compelling customer value propositions.
+We'll also connect these ideas to insights from our industry structure analysis.

+3. **Competing in Multiple Markets and Strategy Execution:** We'll examine why and how firms compete across multiple product and geographic markets.
+This includes understanding the role of corporate headquarters, the importance of organizational structure, and the complexities of strategy execution.
+Finally, we'll emphasize that strategy is a continuous cycle of analysis, formulation, implementation, and adaptation, rather than a one-time event.

 ## Teaching Philosophy

-## Required Resources
+## Course Materials

+**Required Coursepack:**

+* A coursepack containing required readings and cases is available for purchase through Harvard Business Publishing for about $70.
+* Purchase your coursepack here: [https://hbsp.harvard.edu/import/1242102](https://hbsp.harvard.edu/import/1242102)
+* First-time HBSP users, learn how to access your coursepack: [https://help.hbsp.harvard.edu/hc/en-us/articles/1500002412222-Accessing-a-Coursepack-Assigned-to-You](https://help.hbsp.harvard.edu/hc/en-us/articles/1500002412222-Accessing-a-Coursepack-Assigned-to-You)
+* If you have any problems accessing the coursepack, please let me know.

+**Interactive Features:**

+The readings include interactive illustrations, videos, and key term lists.
+These features are excellent resources to prepare for in-class discussions.
+I strongly recommend taking advantage of them.

+**Canvas Resources:**

+Additional materials and ungraded tasks that may be used to facilitate classroom discussion will be posted on Canvas.

 ## Schedule